chef/chef-web-docs/content/style/product_names.md

     weight = 30
 +++

-This page provides guideance on using Chef product names.
+This page provides guidance on using Chef product names.

 ## Chef product names